 Reverse stress testing begins with consideration of the events or combinations of events that could threaten the viability of the business.
 'Viability' here is the assumed outcome of business failure as a result of capital depletion and is not necessarily defined by exhaustion of capital.
+Thus, the RST might be based on a return period below 1:200.
 They should reflect the interaction of management (in)actions and external events.

-Historically, breaches of the SCR/ECA (Economic Capital Assessment) have been driven primarily by items such as:
+Historically, breaches of the SCR/ECA have been driven primarily by items such as:

-- reserve deteriorations on multiple years of account of a casualty portfolio; or - large natural catastrophes, with a significant proportion of losses coming from perils not fully covered in the vendor models.
+- · reserve deteriorations on multiple years of account of a casualty portfolio; or - large natural catastrophes, with a significant proportion of losses coming from perils not fully covered in the vendor models.